 We commenced our Third Offering on July 1, 2008, pursuant to which we are offering up to \$3.5 billion in shares of common stock, including \$500.0 million in shares of common stock under our dividend reinvestment plan.
-As of March 31, 2009, we had raised \$224.2 million in proceeds through the Third Offering.
-During the three months ended March 31, 2009 and 2008 we raised proceeds of \$53.2 million and \$111.2 million, respectively.
+As of June 30, 2009, we had raised \$322.1 million in proceeds, including proceeds from the dividend reinvestment plan, through the Third Offering.
+During the six months ended June 30, 2009 and 2008, respectively, we raised proceeds of \$134.0 million and \$300.6 million excluding proceeds from the dividend reinvestment plan.
 The decrease in proceeds is a result of the current capital markets and economic environment.
 See "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operation - Economic Update" for additional information regarding the current state of the economy.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Economic Update" for additional information regarding the current state of the economy.